Introduction to the Bible book of Daniel

 ____________________________________________________________________________

 The book of Daniel is an amazing prophetic book of the Bible.
 Within its pages, nations, events and even individual people were foretold ... often decades or hundreds of years before they actually stepped out upon the scene of human history.
 It is the apocalyptic book of the Old Testament as Revelation is the apocalyptic book of the New Testament.
-This word, Apocalyptic comes from the word apocalypse, referring to disasters or doom or ... as is the case of Daniel and Revelation ... the end of the world.
-Daniel and Revelation predict many of the same events and personalities that are yet to come in world history.
-So, they go hand in glove together and are both essential to getting a complete picture of the Bible’s presentation of the end times (eschatology).
+The word, Apocalyptic comes from the word apocalypse, referring to disasters or doom or ... as is the case of Daniel and Revelation ... speaking about the end of the world.
+So, Daniel and Revelation predict many of the same events and personalities that are predicted to come in world history.
+Therefore, they go hand in glove together and are both essential in arriving at a complete picture of the Bible’s presentation of end times (eschatology).

 The Greek word translated Revelation in Rev. 1:1, is Ἀποκάλυψις (apocalupses).
 It means unveiling or uncovering ... a pulling back of the curtain, so to speak, in order to reveal things that were previously unknown.
 It involves the following elements:

-1. The revelation that comes about through a dream or vision.
+1. A revelation that comes about through a dream or vision.
 The book of Zachariah also falls into this category, recording several such visions.

-2. The revelation that comes through the use of symbols.
-If the reader is unfamiliar with the Bible, it is sometimes difficult to determine which is symbolic and which is not.
+2. A revelation that comes through the use of symbols.
+If the reader is unfamiliar with the Bible, it can be difficult to determine which is symbolic and which is not.

-3. The revelation of the future of God's chosen people.
-With great specificity, Daniel predicts many things that will happen in the future to God's chosen people ... the Jews ... many of which have already come to pass ... just as Daniel prophesied ... and others that are still yet to come.
+3. Revelations of the future of God's chosen people.
+With great specificity, Daniel predicts many things that will happen to God's chosen people (the Jews).
+Many of Daniel's predictions have already come to pass ... just as Daniel prophesied ... and others that are still yet to come.

-4. Revelation written in a prose style ... rather than a poetic style.
+4. Predictions written in a prose style ... rather than a poetic style.

-As a youth, Daniel was taken out of Jerusalem as a captive by the Babylonian king, Nebuchadnezzar.
+As a youth, Daniel was taken as a captive out of Jerusalem by the Babylonian king, Nebuchadnezzar.
 This took place in the first deportation of the Jews around the year 606 BC.
-There were two more invasions and deportations by king Nebuchadnezzar when the Jews that Nebuchadnezzar had left behind attempted to rebell.
-The last time he had to put down rebellion at Jerusalem, he was so angry at the Jews that he completely destroyed the city and literally plowed the ground before he returned home again.
+There were two more invasions and deportations by king Nebuchadnezzar when Jews who were left in Palestine attempted to rebel.
+The third time Nebuchadnezzar had to return to put down a rebellion at Jerusalem, he was so angry at the Jews that he completely destroyed the city and literally plowed the ground before he returned home again.

 Daniel lived during the time of two great world empires ...
 Babylon and Persia (including Medo-Persia).
 Under those kingdoms, he served under several kings ... beginning with Nebuchadnezzar in 606 BC, and ending with the reign of Cyrus around 536 BC.
 He was well known among the Jewish people.
 Ezekiel mentions him in his prophecy in Ezekiel 14:14, 20 and 28:3.

 Daniel wrote his book using two languages.
-The lion's share is in Hebrew and there is a small amount of Aramaic.
+The lion's share is in Hebrew but there is a good amount of Aramaic.
 He goes from Hebrew to Aramaic and then back to Hebrew again.
 The use of these two languages provide a neat separation for outlining the book as follows:

 1. 1-2:4a (in Hebrew) ... containing Daniel’s account of Nebuchadnezzar's expedition and Daniel and his friends' subsequent experiences in Nebuchadnezzar's court in Babylon.
 Logically, this was written in Daniel's native tongue of Hebrew.

-2. 2:4b-7:28 (in Aramaic) ... containing Daniel’s prophecies concerning the great Gentile nations that were to come and greatly impact the Jewish people ... their character, relations, successions and destinies.
+2. 2:4b-7:28 (in Aramaic) ... containing Daniel’s prophecies concerning the great Gentile empires that were to come and impact the Jewish people and accentuates their character, relations, successions and destinies.
 Thus the language used is the Gentile tongue of Aramaic.

 3. 8:1-12:13 (in Hebrew) ... containing Daniel’s prophecies of God's future program for his Jewish people.
 Consequently, the language reverts back to Hebrew.